mattpe/bcwt/week5.md

 1. [recap the VM setup instructions](./week3-virtual-server-azure.md)
 1. once your app works on your localhost machine, remember to update all `.js` files in `whatever_public/js/` around line 2 to `const url = 'https://your_ip/app/';`
 1. git commit/push on your local machine and pull on server (or copy all files excl. `node_modules/` to the server using scp), make sure to be in right folder
-    - Setting up GigHub authentication for direct cloning/pulling repositories on Ubuntu server: <https://cis106.com/guides/Ubuntu%20Github%20Setup/>
+    - Instructions for direct Git cloning/pulling repositories on Ubuntu server: [Setting up GitHub SSH authentication](https://cis106.com/guides/Ubuntu%20Github%20Setup/)
 1. don't upload node_modules (should normally be in `.gitignore`)
 1. after pulling (if any conflict, just delete the conflicting files (e.g. `$ rm pacakge-lock.js`) and pull again), make sure to be in right branch (`$ git branch`), checkout if not, then run `npm install`
 1. check that `thumbnails` folder got created with the git pull (in case it is in `.gitignore`, then create it `mkdir thumbnails`)